YBN (collective)

-YBN (short for Young Boss Niggas), was an American hip-hop collective formed by Nick Simmons, who goes by the stage name YBN Nahmir.
-YBN was a collective of rappers, record producers, social media personalities and promoters.
-The collective included members from Alabama, Texas, California, Maryland, Connecticut, and Narberth, Pennsylvania.
+YBN (short for Young Boss Niggas) was an American hip-hop collective formed by Nick Simmons, who goes by the stage name YBN Nahmir.
+YBN was a collective of rappers, record producers, social media personalities, and promoters.
+The collective included members from Alabama, Texas, Gothenburg, California, Maryland, Connecticut, and Narberth, Pennsylvania.

-On September 7, 2018, YBN released their only project together, YBN: The Mixtape, which featured collaborations with Gucci Mane, Wiz Khalifa, Lil Skies, Machine Gun Kelly and Chris Brown.
+On September 7, 2018, YBN released their only collaborative project, YBN: The Mixtape, which featured guest appearances from Gucci Mane, Wiz Khalifa, Lil Skies, Machine Gun Kelly, and Chris Brown.